zkstewart/BINge/README.md

 # Installation
 ## Obtaining BINge
-Download BINge by cloning the repository and initialising the 'Various_scripts' submodule as below; the submodule contains a few libraries that BINge relies upon.
+Download BINge by cloning the repository as below.
+It is available as a collection of Python scripts, so no further installation or compilation is necessary.

 ```
 git clone https://github.com/zkstewart/BINge.git
-cd BINge
-git submodule update --init --recursive
 ```

 ## Prerequisites